ROCm/rocBLAS/docs/source/install.rst

 Building from source
 ====================

-Building from source is not necessary, as rocBLAS can be used after installing the pre-built packages as described above.
+For most users building from source is not necessary, as rocBLAS can be used after installing the pre-built packages as described above.
 If desired, the following instructions can be used to build rocBLAS from source.

 Requirements